pgills/winjs-mashup/examples/handlebars-winjs/README.md

 It uses a WinJS [Repeater](http://try.buildwinjs.com/#repeater) with a [Handlebars](http://handlebarsjs.com/) template.

 ## Precompiled
-This example shows how ot use a precompiled Handlebars template with a WinJS control.
+This example shows how to use a precompiled Handlebars template with a WinJS control.

 The template has already been precompiled.
 The source template is the `mashup.itemTemplate.handlebars` file and the precompiled JavaScript is the `mashupItemTemplate.js` file.